By Bailey Laskowski

 The beginning of Fall is the perfect time to explore Charleston on foot.
 The tourist crowds start to die down and the heat becomes a little more bearable.
 Book a guided tour to learn about stories, traditions, and historic fun facts of our Holy City.

 Vintage Coffee & Cafe, 219 Simmons St., Mount PleasantDon’t miss this hidden gem when you need to fuel up for a day of exploring the Charleston area.
 It’s not just tasty brews, the menu has breakfast and lunch opens, plus an outside playground for the kids.

 Take this Tour

 While the weather is still warm, go kayaking for a totally new way to explore Charleston.
-Check out Nature Adventure Outfitters for kayak tours on Shem Creek or black water creeks for Lowcountry waterways at their best.
+Check out Nature Adventures or kayak tours on Shem Creek or black water creeks for Lowcountry waterways at their best.

 To book tickets to the top-rated tours and attractions checkout you can book direct from our site and apply coupon codes to save even more.
 We have a low price guarantee!
 Check it out: Charleston tour and attraction tickets